bdmendes/bdmendes.github.io/content/slides/2025/2025-01-01-lcom-lab-work.md

 class: center, middle, inverse, small-images

-This is my own support material for my *practical* classes.
-The theoretical slides+lab guides are your primary source of information.
+This material is designed to support practical classes.
+Your primary sources of information are the theoretical slides and lab guides available on Moodle.
+These slides are meant to complement those resources and should be used alongside them, either after reading or while reviewing them in parallel.

 ---